-- Start the vacuum pump.

-- If the intake line is equipped with a shut-off device:
+If the intake line is not equipped with a shut-off device:

-- Close the shut-off device.

-- Place a rubber plate on the intake flange.

-- Let the vacuum pump run for a few minutes.

-- Stop the vacuum pump and wait a few minutes.
+- Place a rubber plate on the intake flange. - Let the vacuum pump run for a few minutes. - Stop the vacuum pump and wait for a few minutes. - Make sure that the oil level still lies in the target circle of the oil sight glasses.